-While employed by the Company and with the prior approval of one's immediate supervisor, attainment of certain certifications, if such a certification would bring a material enhancement to one's position in the Company, non-commissioned non-officer employees will be rewarded with a onetime pay increase of, generally, 5% for their first certification.
-Additional certifications may be rewarded with a lesser pay increase determined at the discretion of Company leadership.
-Certifications available for consideration differ by Company departments and positions, and successful completion may be identified for a onetime pay increase of up to 5% (actual percentage to be determined solely by Company) only with the prior written approval of the President of Employee Owned Holdings, Inc. EOH keeps a living list of all certifications that qualify for a pay increase.
-Please notify HR for consideration of a certification approved for pay increase not currently on the list below:
+Outside of a specific agreement with the Company, individuals while employed by the Company and with the prior approval of one's immediate supervisor, may attain certain certifications, where such a certification would bring a material enhancement to one's position in the Company, and be rewarded with a onetime financial reward.
+Additional certifications, if approved, may be rewarded with an additional financial reward solely determined at the discretion of Company leadership.
+Certifications available for consideration differ by Company departments and positions, and all must be approved only with the prior written approval of the President of Employee Owned Holdings, Inc. Certifications currently approved for a possible financial reward include those listed below: